LukeAnglin/WebApp/categories/Happiness/SecretsOfSandHill.md

 ### BJR

-The **Business Judgement Rule** states that courts can't second-guess a board decision if they had an informed, deliberate decision-making process. <span class="keyword1">Keep good minutes</span>!
+The **Business Judgement Rule** states that courts can't second-guess a board decision if they had an informed, deliberate decision-making process. <span class="red">Keep good minutes</span>!

 This is the preferable for the defendant; the burden of proof is on the plaintiff.